-Occupational therapists regularly see children with Autism to assist them with managing their emotions, regulating their sensory system and making a plan to manage their emotion related responses.
+Occupational therapists regularly see Autistic Children to assist them with managing their emotions, regulating their sensory system and making a plan to manage their emotion related responses.

 Occupational therapists intervene through:

 - Self regulation and co regulation child and parent training

 - Helping children recognise body cues related to emotions and make choices to regulate